markeverard/POSSIBLE.WordPress.XmlRpcClient/README.md

 POSSIBLE.WordPress.XmlRpcClient
 ===============================

 An implementation of a WordPress XML-RPC client.
-The package depends on the XML-RPC.NET package and currently is implemented for read-actions based against the WordPress 3.9 XML-RPC specification.
+The package depends on the XML-RPC.NET package and currently is implemented for read and write actions based against the WordPress 3.9 XML-RPC specification.

 Usage
 -----